islami00/CSC200-c/setup.md

 # Compiler - WIndows

 1. Install [msys2](https://www.msys2.org/) 64 bit for windows
-2. After install tick the launch msys264 or sth
+2. After install tick the launch msys264 on the last page of the installer.
+3. Then update packages `pacman -Syu`.
+   1. flags explained: sync, yes, update.
-3. Then update packages `pacman -Syu` sync, yes, update. then finally set y to install updates
+   2. Then finally answer y to install updates.
-4. Then go to msys2 msys , run pacman -Su to update core packages.
+4. Then go to `msys2 msys` , run `pacman -Su` to update core packages.
+   1. select yes also
-5. Then open msys2 mingw x64
+5. Then open `msys2 mingw x64`
-6. Search for gcc compiler for c/c++ and openMP for 64bit
+6. (Optional,skip to 8) Search for gcc compiler for c/c++ and openMP for 64bit
-   1. pacman -Ss gcc
+   1. `pacman -Ss gcc`
 7. Find the one with name GNU c/c++ for mingw64 and title:
-   1. mingw-w64-x86_64-gcc
+   1. `mingw-w64-x86_64-gcc`
       As of writing (19/08/21):

 ```sh